PsychoSherry/twitterfetch/README.md

 Twitter Fetch
 =============

-JSON API to fetch all tweets of a user in a specified Date Range.
+JSON API to fetch tweets of a user in a specified Date Range.
 Made this for another project of mine.
 So just putting it here.

 Before Using